 This will give you the exact name of cities which are starting from that letter.

 And, if you want to search any character which is ending with a specific letter you can use it before that letter (*A, *B,*C, etc).

 You can use these wildcards with numbers but you have to convert those numbers into text.

-In above example, I have used match function & text function to perform a partial match.
+In above example, you have used match function and text function to perform a partial match.

 Text function returns an array by converting entire range into the text and after that match function, lookup for a value which is starting from 98.

 With wildcard characters, you can enhance the power of functions when your data is not in a proper format.

 These characters help you search or match a value using a partial match which gives you a power deal with irregular text values.

 And, the best part is you have three different characters to use.